1922 – The Ineffable Quality of Being Danish

 The flutist leads the 10th Variation in a much sunnier disposition, once and for all leading us out of the weeds of minor keys and somber horn solos.
 The flute is accompanied at first by just the bassoon, but the rest of the ensemble enters to support the change.
 (Which is secretly building up to the ending.)

-The 11th Variation is a festive march for the entire ensemble, with its own coda which starts bright and virtuosic, accelerates, and then slows to bring back of the original theme to end the piece.
+The 11th Variation is a festive march for the entire ensemble, with its own coda which starts bright and virtuosic, accelerates, and then slows to bring back the original theme to end the piece.
 Even the return to the chorale is a variation, now in 4/4 meter instead of the original 3/4.
 The change of meter gives the original theme a sense of majesty at the end, which, personally, never fails to instill some emotion in this old bassoonist.

 Carl Nielsen’s original program notes, (translated in the English version of Wikipedia), writing about himself in the third person.